CraftAcademyLabs/ca_course/ionic/the_back-end.md

 end
 ```

 Does it work?
-Fire up your server with `rails s` and visit `http://localhost:3000/api/v0/ping`
+Fire up your server with `rails s` and visit `http://localhost:3000/api/v0/pings`

+Note: You can keep this route and controller around as you move forward, but you might as well delete it.
+It will NOT be used in your application.
+We added it purely as an exercise.

 ### Adding a User class